LBCrion/sfwbar/doc/sfwbar.rst

   the widget in question.

 action
   an action to execute upon a button click.
-Applicable to buttons only.
+Actions can be attached to any widget.
+Multiple actions can be attached to different mouse buttons using ``action[n] = <type> <string>`` syntax.
+For mouse buttons, n = 1,2,3 for left, midle and right button respectively.
+For mouse scroll events, use n = 4,5,6,7 for up, down, left and right respectively.
+If no index is specified the action is attached to a left mouse button click.
+See ``Actions`` section for more details on how actions are specified.

 ``Taskbar`` widget may contain the following options